Rescue on Fractalus!: Development

 Rescue on Fractalus!, together with Ballblazer, were the first two games developed by the fledgling Lucasfilm Computer Division Games Group.
 The Games Group had been established in 1982 on a $1 million funding from Atari, Inc. in exchange for the "right of first refusal" for Atari as publisher.
-Both games were developed with the Atari 8-bit computers and the Atari 5200 console in mind.
+Both games were developed with the Atari 8-bit computers and Atari 5200 console in mind.

 During development, Rescue on Fractalus! was named Behind Jaggi Lines!.
 This name refers both to the Jaggis, the fictional race of hostile aliens in the game, as well as the lack of spatial anti-aliasing in the game's graphics, resulting in jagged diagonal (or curved) lines, colloquially known as "jaggies".
 The squiggles visible on the Jaggi's suit when it attacks are actually the initials of the development team rotated by 90 degrees; Atari at the time famously barred developers from having their name displayed in games.

-The original developers of Rescue on Fractalus wanted the game to be set in Star Wars universe but were not allowed to do so by George Lucas.
+The developers of Rescue on Fractalus wanted the game to be set in Star Wars universe but were not allowed to do so by George Lucas.

 The games were ready by March 1984 and were first publicly revealed on a Lucasfilm press conference on May 8.
 Cartridge versions for the Atari computers and the 5200 were planned to be the released first in the third quarter of 1984, with disk versions for the Commodore 64, IBM PC and Apple IIc and IIe coming under the Atarisoft label in the fourth quarter of that year.
-Rescue on Fractalus! and Ballblazer were also scheduled to be released for then-upcoming Atari 7800 console.
+Rescue on Fractalus! and Ballblazer were also scheduled to be released for the then-upcoming Atari 7800 console.